chadsy/aoc_2022/README.md

 -?, -h          Help:    you're looking at it
 ```

+# To Do
+There's a loop in `main()` to run all the available solution days.
+All the code inside it is duplicated outside the loop for a single day run.
+The code in both cases is largely identical and needs to be refactored.
+There are too many parameters that flow into the block to make function extraction reasonable, it would get ugly.
+But I want to fix that, one way or the other.

+Ultimately, I want to learn CMake well enough to be able to customize `CMakeLists.txt` and `./cmake-build-debug` and other CMake artifacts.

 # Build it

 Welp, there's a CMakeLists.txt (possibly in the top 5 of dumb hardcoded naming patterns from tools), so maybe i'll just work.

-Ultimately, I want to learn CMake well enough to be able to customize `CMakeLists.txt` and `./cmake-build-debug` and other CMake artifacts.
+Good luck.

 # License